Fable3/c4-final-project/README.md

 ```

 The aws_access folder contains the database access and file storage routines.

+The business_logic/todoItems.ts file simply forwards the calls to AWS specific functions.

 ```
 Code is implemented using async/await and Promises without using callbacks.